aaronbloomfield/pdr/labs/lab02/lab02.md

 1. Carry out [Tutorial 2: GDB](../../tutorials/02-gdb/index.html) on
    how to use Unix debuggers.
 The debugger is an important tool that you will use extensively throughout the semester to debug your code.
-You will need to download the gdb.cpp file for the tutorial.
+You will need to download the debug.cpp file for the tutorial.
 2. In the future, if you have a post-compilation problem with your program (crash, etc.), the TAs will not help you until you have run it through the debugger and learned all that can be learned from this.
 So make sure you understand the tutorial!
-3. Submit your debugged version of gdb.cpp to inlab2.
+3. Submit your debugged version of debug.cpp to inlab2.
 Remember the standard identifying header information.
 4. Verify to yourself that your methods are working properly with your linked list code using the debugger that you just learned about.